rcsb/mmtf/spec.md

 The element name must follow the IUPAC standard where only the first character is capitalized and the remaining ones are lower case, for instance `Cd` for Cadmium.

-Two consecutive entries in `bondIndexList` representing indices of covalently bound atoms.
+Two consecutive entries in `bondAtomList` representing indices of covalently bound atoms.
 The indices point into the `atomChargeList`, `atomNameList`, and `elementList` fields.

 The `singleLetterCode` is the IUPAC single letter code for protein or DNA/RNA residues, otherwise the character 'X'.